 “If you want to go,” they tearfully announced, “we’ll love you from afar and visit you whenever we can.”

 I fantasized about my new life for a week.
 I’d eat tempura shrimp and have a girlfriend named Fujiko with eggshell skin and legs as long as scrolls.
 But wait–I’d have to learn Japanese, right?
 Hmm.
 And did they serve tempura hamburgers?
 And what about curvy, bronze-skinned blondes?
 (I’m from Southern California.)

 So I said no.

 Who would I be today if I’d said yes?
 Is there an alternate universe where I did?
-If so, I’d like to meet that version of me someday.
+If so, I’d like to meet that version of me.
 But then I’m a writer, so maybe I’ll just imagine him.
-And perhaps even now alternate me Michi Timori is drawing pictures of the life if he’d have if he hadn’t moved to Japan when he faced his fork (chopsticks?) in the road.
+And perhaps even now alternate-me Mich Timori is drawing pictures of the life he’d have if he hadn’t moved to Japan when he faced his fork (chopsticks?) in the road.

 What was your first big fork in the road?